blinksh/blink/docs/basics/ssh-keys.md

 ## Using SSH Keys in Blink

-Before you can use SSH keys you must generate or import a keypair.
-In this article we will discuss generating a keypair.
+Before you can use SSH keys you must generate or import a key pair.
+In this article we will discuss generating a key pair.
 To get started, run the `config` command in Blink Shell to access the configuration pane.

 ![img](ssh-keys/using-ssh-key-image1.png)